ieee-wie-crce/IEEE_2.0/README.md

 ## About WIE 🌟👩‍🔬

 WIE is a global network of IEEE members and volunteers dedicated to promoting women engineers and scientists, as well as inspiring girls around the world to follow their academic interests in a career in engineering and science.
-Our WIE chapter at [Your University Name] empowers and supports women in engineering through various initiatives, events, and mentorship programs.
+Our WIE chapter at FR.CRCE empowers and supports women in engineering through various initiatives, events, and mentorship programs.

 ## Features 🚀📅